 On the other hand, there are arguments that could be made that polygamous families are allowed, or even supported in the Bible.

 - The Bible does not directly and unambiguously prohibit all polygamous families.While I believe the claim of the founders of Mormonism that God ordained, and even commanded, polygamy is clearly untrue, I will say that the Bible does recognize the legitimacy of a polygamous family.

 - A number of the patriarchs in the Old Testament were polgyamists.

 - At least in one case (Levirate marriage, Deuteronomy 25:5-10) a polygamous family appears to be directly allowed… perhaps even encouraged.

 Bringing these together, it could be said that Polygamy is not absolutely forbidden… a sin that must be stopped at all cost, but rather as an undesirable social institution.

-I have to admit that for me, I see having more than one wife as a form of self-abuse.
+I have to admit that for me, repeating what I noted before, I see having more than one wife as a form of self-abuse.
 Here in the Philippines, many men who travel will maintain separate families.
 The juggling of responsibilities— and the economic drain— seems exhausting to me.
 Having these families in the same household seems likely to reduce some of the economic burden and secrecy burden, but greatly increase other problems from relational dynamics.
 Why create the extra drama?